GenomicsAotearoa/IndigiDataAotearoa_IntroToR/docs/1_Background.md

         **Notice**: Commands are case sensitive!

 You have hopefully noticed a pattern - an R function has three key
+properties:

-properties: - Functions have a name (e.g. `dir`, `getwd`); note that functions are case sensitive! - Following the name, functions have a pair of `()` - Inside the parentheses, a function may take 0 or more arguments.
+- Functions have a name (e.g. `dir`, `getwd`); note that functions are case sensitive!

+- Following the name, functions have a pair of `()`

+- Inside the parentheses, a function may take 0 or more arguments.

 An argument may be a specific input for your function and/or may modify the function's behavior.
 For example the function `round()` will round a number with a decimal:

-!!! r-project "r"
+!!! r-project

     ```
     # This will round a number to the nearest integer